Teen Travel Program in New Zealand

-Get outside, get active, and expand your horizons on this sustainability and community development service adventure.
-Starting on New Zealand’s North Island, support reforestation efforts for the national Kiwi bird, learn the Maori Haka and dip underground while black water rafting through the Waitomo Caves.
-Then, jump into Fiji’s family life with a rural homestay and community development projects in a small, welcoming village.
-Make friends, teach English and soak up some sun on excursions in this beautiful paradise.
+Looking for a great balance of adventurous activities and immersive community service on your summer program?
+Get outside, get active, and expand your horizons on this environmental sustainability and community development teen service trip.
+Starting on New Zealand’s North Island, support reforestation efforts for the national Kiwi bird, learn the Maori Haka and dip underground while spelunking through the Waitomo Caves.
+This high school summer travel program has it all!

 Our group flight crosses the international date line, makes a stop in Fiji, and finally lands in Auckland!
 We meet our Kiwi guides and travel to the rugged western coast of the North Island.
 After we arrive, our home in the beach community of Raglan provides us with an incredible backdrop for teambuilding activities, getting to know one another, and learning about the history and culture of “Aotearoa.”
 Here, we embark on a variety of environmental projects such as perma-culture, planting trees, and a community recycling project.
 When we are not working, we are hanging out with our new friends and enjoying New Zealand’s incredible beauty.
 Activities include learning to surf at the famous Raglan beach break, hiking on Mt.
 Karioi, and kayaking along the bay.